 Dressing and washing your baby

 In terms of size, start planning for size 3 months, as the baby might need this quite soon.
 Your family and friends will definitely want to spoil the baby by giving them really cute tiny outfits that are hard to resist.
-But at first baby will be very comfortable in pyjamas and will grow very fast.
+But at first, baby will be very comfortable in pajamas and will grow very fast.
 Also, don’t be afraid, if you are asked, to put them into slightly over-sized clothing (1 year, 18 months, 2 years…)

-You will definitely have to wait a bit before putting the baby in these clothes, but when the time comes, you’ll be happy to have them in the wardrobe and will be able to make use of them for a bit longer.
+You will absolutely have to wait a bit before putting the baby in these clothes, but when the time comes, you’ll be happy to have them in the wardrobe and will be able to make use of them for a bit longer.

 Should you wrap your baby up at first?